A Modern Interpretation of Rural Vernacular Architecture

 Set within idyllic gardens and woodland, this elegant country house in Berkshire was designed to replace a modest 1960s home.

-This ‘Queen Anne’ style residence is a modern interpretation of the English country house, and features:
+This ‘Queen Anne’ style residence is a modern interpretation of the traditional English country house and features a grand entrance hall, high ceilings and meticulously detailed façades.

 Read More